 Newport also has the largest collection of colonial-era homes in the US.
 This place brims with seaside charm and historical treasures, so be sure to spend at least a weekend soaking in all of it.

 The Cape is known for its beautiful beaches, quaint fishing towns, top-notch whale watching, and fresh seafood, among other cool things.
 It’s an immensely popular summer destination, but it’s also worth paying a visit to Cape Cod in the fall when the leaves change color and the crowds are gone.
+The winter time is also a great time to visit if you prefer less crowds and cheaper hotel prices!

 I recently had the pleasure of visiting the Cape in September, and was blown away by the sheer number of fun outdoor activities you can do in the late summer and early fall.
 From nature walks and bike rides, to near-empty beaches and colorful cranberry bogs, there’s a whole lot you’ll want to see and do here.
 Cape Cod is big and small at the same time; a place you’ll want to salivate over slowly in order to fully experience the coastal charm.
 And don’t forget to try the clams, oysters, and lobster rolls, too!
 This is definitely one of the top places to visit in Massachusetts.